Kompany (musician): 2020: "Bussback", "System Failure", "Chunky", and "Feel It All"

 On January 18, 2020, Kyle released his collaboration, "Bussback," with American dubstep and riddim producer, Wooli.
-This was Hagberg's first official release of 2020, and James Dutta on EDM Identity described it as "A downright heavy song that showcases both producers’ distinctive dubstep sounds."
+This was Hagberg's first official release of 2020, and James Dutta on EDM Identity described it as "A downright heavy song that showcases both producers' distinctive dubstep sounds."

 On February 29, 2020, Soltan, a Middle Eastern dubstep producer, released his collaboration, "System Failure," with Kyle on Never Say Die Records.
 Brian Bonavoglia, an author on This Song Slaps, said that System Failure was "The type of bone-rattling behemoth that headbangers fiend for when it comes to a dubstep collaboration of this caliber."

-On the 3rd of April, 2020, Kompany released "Chunky" on Never Say Die Records, a dubstep collaboration with music producer Effin.
+On April 3, 2020, Kompany released "Chunky" on Never Say Die Records, a dubstep collaboration with music producer Effin.
 Nathen Lane, an editor at Trillvo, stated that "both artist's style[s] within those sounds really bring this track together".

-On the 1st of May, 2020, Hagberg released "Conscequences", a dubstep song on Never Say Die Records.
+On May 1, 2020, Hagberg released "Consequences", a dubstep song on Never Say Die Records.